MehdiKallel/thesis-workspace/chaincodes/pharmaceutical-supplychain/README.md

 ## Hyperledger Fabric Chaincode for drug traceability

 Counterfeiting drugs is a big issue in the pharmaceutical industry.
 The increasing public use of online pharmacies has made the monitoring of the drug supply chain process complicated.
 This chapter proposes a blockchain-based system that tracks drugs in the supply chain process.
-The proposed Chaincode makes it possible to execute transactions between different organizations without a trusted centralized authority and provides records of every transaction performed on the network.
+The proposed Chaincode makes it possible to execute transactions between different organizations without a trusted centralizedauthority and provides records of every transaction performed on the network.
 The developed Chaincode also demonstrates the use of private data collection in Hyperledger Fabric.

 ## System overview